rehierl/node-tree-outliner/3-4-0-design-6.md

 is said to contain the subsequent section.
 These kind of sections are said to be related with each other.

-Note that, in order for two sections to be related with each other, the sectioning node of the subsequent section *must belong* to the presequent section.
+Note that, in order for two sections to be related, the sectioning node of the subsequent section *must belong* to the presequent section.

 Consequently, related sections are not required to share any content nodes.
 That is, because the subsequent sectioning node is a content node of the presequent, but not a content node of its own section.
 Also, the subsequent section is not required to have any content nodes of its own.
-That is, the subsequent section may still be empty.
+That is, the subsequent section may even be empty.

 Note that, under this perspective, sibling sections are seen to be unrelated with each other.
 This is somewhat consistent with the relation of a node tree, as there is no edge (i.e. an explicit relationship) that connects two nodes with each other.
-That is, under a tree's relation, siblings are unrelated with each other.
+That is, under the relation of a tree of nodes, siblings are unrelated.
 However, siblings still have the same parent node (i.e. an implicit relationship).

 **TODO** -